 Collectively, Korean archery is as strong as it has ever been.
-The recurve standard creeps higher every year, the compound team is now undoubtedly amongst the world’s elite, and the medals keep coming.
+The recurve standard creeps higher every year, the compound team is now undoubtedly amongst the world’s elite, and the medals keep coming, despite a few wobbles in 2019.
 But why?
-In this post, originally a series of articles published in 2018 written by the editor, and now fully updated, Bow investigates.
-(Pics by Dean Alberga except where noted).
+In this post, originally a series of articles published in 2018, and now fully updated, Bow investigates.

 Back in August 2001, shortly before the World Championships in Beijing, the Korean men’s first team apparently refused to participate in a ‘fear training’ exercise held underwater.
 This was one of an unconfirmed series of headline-grabbing exercises claimed to have been foisted on the national team archers over the years, including snake handling and bungee jumping.
 The Korea Archery Association issued a penalty order on all four of them, removing them from the national side, and sent their ‘B team’ to Beijing instead.
 The result?
 The B team, featuring future Olympic gold medallists Park Kyung-mo and Lee Chang-hwan, swept the podiums anyway.